 That being said, not all industries require the services of MSPs in equal measure.
 That’s why honing your business strategy in on a few target verticals can sometimes be more lucrative than casting a wide net.
 Right now, key industries that need MSPs right now include healthcare, finance and manufacturing.

 Additionally, given the swaths of highly sensitive patient data they house, healthcare providers are common targets for cyberattacks.
-MSPs can be instrumental in ensuring HIPAA or PIPEDA compliance, providing off-site backups so processes can continue even amid cyberattacks or other interruptions.
-MSP solutions which help the healthcare sector stay compliant include 24/7 security monitoring, sophisticated antivirus protection, firewall configurations, spam-blocking tools, encrypted emails and vulnerability scanning—just to name a few.
-A data breach can damage a medical facility’s reputation, but luckily MSPs can help implement a secure Electronic Health Records system (EHR), as well as stay on top of the latest security threats.
+Compliance is essential and MSPs can be instrumental in ensuring HIPAA ↗ or PIPEDA ↗, providing off-site backups so processes can continue even amid cyberattacks or other interruptions.
+MSP solutions that help the healthcare sector stay compliant include 24/7 security monitoring, sophisticated antivirus protection, firewall configurations, spam-blocking tools, encrypted emails and vulnerability scanning—just to name a few.
+A data breach can damage a medical facility’s reputation, but luckily MSPs can help implement a secure Electronic Health Records system (EHR) ↗, as well as stay on top of the latest security threats.

-From quality control to production flow, inventory, packaging, facility management and safety and security, today’s manufacturing industry is heavily invested in fully digitized systems.
+From quality control to production flow, inventory, packaging, facility management and safety and security, today’s manufacturing industry is heavily invested in fully digitized systems (ex: ERP systems, CRM, supply chain management, etc.).
 Indeed, IT and digital transformation are key to helping make supply chains more efficient, and yet IT tools and expertise often lay outside of key manufacturing activities; in other words, these industries need help procuring and maintaining tools that can help them plan, schedule and manage business.